Jessica NebgenUNIVERSAL FUND MEMBER

 Jessica's Story

 Jessica joined Watsi on July 24th, 2014.
-Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Ju, a 27-year-old woman from Thailand, to fund an ORIF fracture repair surgery to fix her fractured left pelvis.
+Seven years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Luz, a three-year-old girl from Bolivia, to fund heart surgery.

 Impact